epics-docs/epics-docs/specs/ca_protocol.rst

-Although there is no requirement as to which port numbers are used by either servers or clients, there are some standard values which must be used as defaults, unless overriden by application.
+Although there is no requirement as to which port numbers are used by either servers or clients, there are some standard values which must be used as defaults, unless overridden by application.

-Port numbers are dependant on protocol versions and are calculated using the folowing definitions:
+Port numbers are dependent on protocol versions and are calculated using the following definitions:

 ``CA_PORT_BASE`` = 5056